Critical Information for Students Subject to Dismissal

 If you complete your outstanding work and a final grade is posted, this may raise your grade point average above the minimum standards required for you to be in good standing.
 In such a case, the Registrar will recalculate your GPA and your probationary status will be rescinded.
 If a grade change puts you in good standing any time during the dismissal appeal period please email advising@uconn.edu to inquire about next steps.

-If the incomplete grade or grades remain on your transcript during the dismissal appeal period, please keep in mind that when reviewing your appeal, advisors will take into account the impact on your subsequent semester's workload that having to complete courses from the previous semester will have.
+If the incomplete grade or grades remain on your transcript during the dismissal appeal period, please keep in mind that when reviewing your appeal, advisors will take into account the impact that having to complete courses from the previous semester will have on your next semester's workload.

 Once final grades have been posted for any incomplete grades, your academic standing will be updated accordingly.